Peter, Peter, pumpkin eater

 In a medium bowl, combine pudding mix, pumpkin, milk and spice.
 Mix with an electric mixer at low speed for about 1 minutes, until well blended.
 Add ice cream, about a fourth at a time, and beat until well mixed.
 Spoon into pie shell.
 Place in freezer.
 When frozen, wrap tightly for freezer storage.

 For easy slicing, remove pie from freezer 30 minutes before cutting.
 For best flavor, let stand at room temperature another 30 minutes before serving or in the refrigerator for up to 2 hours.

 ALSO TRY: Fluffy Pumpkin Pie recipe (1971)

-3 medium size apples (Use any baking apple or, for sweeter taste, use Red Delicious apples)
+3 medium-size apples (Use any baking apple or, for a sweeter taste, use Red Delicious apples)

 1 teaspoon lemon juice

 1 unbaked 9-inch pastry shell with stand-up edge

 1 cup pumpkin